Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 High-sided litter box with a low front entry sitting on an oversized honeycomb capture mat; clean hallway runway.

-Litter on the floor isn’t a character flaw—it’s physics.
-Granules catch in paw fur, fall off at thresholds, and ride on static across smooth surfaces.
-The goal isn’t perfection; it’s smart friction where you need it and gentle routines you can keep on busy days.
-This guide lays out a simple, low-tracking system that works in studio apartments and family houses alike.
+Litter on the floor isn’t a character flaw — it’s physics.
+Granules catch in paw fur, fall off at thresholds, and ride static across smooth floors.
+The goal isn’t perfection; it’s smart friction where you need it and a routine you can actually keep.

 1) Why tracking happens (and where to fight it)